takari/team-documentation/README.markdown

 it for multi page html and copying the generated epub, mobi and pdf files into place.
 Due to this copying Jekyll will not re-render automatically.
 This was done as a workaround to limit changes.
 The original book project used two separate git projects.
-The TDM book simplifies this into one repo with minimal build setup changes.
+The TEAM documentation simplifies this into one repo with minimal build setup changes.

 # Authoring Content